-The Storytellers Workshop is designed to inspire young writers while giving them the tools they need to tell great stories.
+The Young Storytellers Workshop is designed to inspire writers ages 8-12 while giving them the tools they need to tell great stories.

 As a working author, my critique groups are invaluable to me.
 Nothing improves my own writing like diving into the developing stories of fellow writers and receiving feedback on my own works-in-progress.
 Using the same read-and-critique format, young writers in the Storytellers Workshop are free to grow their imaginations while developing valuable skills in writing, critiquing, and story analysis.
 In a supportive, student-centered setting, lessons arise naturally from the writing produced by the group.
 In that way, we all learn from each other.